 Teaching in Costa Rica is a fun and exhilarating experience but it can also be a lot of work.
 Here are 8 tips for finding, securing, and succeeding at the right teaching job in Costa Rica!

-1. When and Where to Find Teaching Jobs
+1. Where to Find Teaching Jobs

 The majority of teaching jobs in Costa Rica are located in the Central Valley, which is home to the capital city of San Jose.
 Halfway between the Pacific and Caribbean shores, about 75% of the population resides in this area.
-While jobs in the Central Valley are plentiful, opportunities outside of the city, especially along the coasts, are limited.
+While jobs in the Central Valley are plentiful, opportunities outside the city, especially along the coasts, are limited.

 Individuals can inquire and apply for jobs in Costa Rica from their home country, but it is much easier to secure a teaching position if you are in Costa Rica.
 Skype interviews may be increasing in popularity, but many schools still prefer an in-person meeting and tend to arrange interviews within a few days of receiving applications.
 Teachers are hired year-round, but peak hiring times are in December/January and again in June/July.